Offline Field Reporting App: Capture Daily Reports Without Internet

 BuildLog captures daily reports, photos, and voice notes without internet.
 Everything syncs automatically when you reconnect.
 No app store download required.

-Frequently Asked Questions
+Start Free TrialFrequently Asked Questions

-How does BuildLog work without internet?
+How does BuildLog actually work with no signal?

-Are photos GPS-tagged even without internet?
+Are photos GPS-tagged without internet?